 - population size and density

 - dispersion of the population (particularly rural/urban population proportions), topography, road/transport infrastructure and traffic densities

 - crew configurations, response systems and processes, and travel distances – for example, some jurisdictions include responses from volunteer stations (often in rural areas) where turnout times are generally longer because volunteers are on call as distinct from being on duty.

 Short or decreasing response times are desirable.
 Short response times potentially minimise adverse effects on patients and the community of delayed emergency responses.
 Similar response times across geographic areas indicate equity of access to ambulance services.

-In 2021-22, the time within which 90 per cent of first responding ambulance resources arrived at the scene of an emergency in code 1 situations ranged from:
+In 2022-23, the time within which 90% of first responding ambulance resources arrived at the scene of an emergency in code 1 situations ranged from:

-In 2021-22, the time within which 50 per cent of first responding ambulance resources arrived at the scene of an emergency in code 1 situations ranged from:
+In 2022-23, the time within which 50% of first responding ambulance resources arrived at the scene of an emergency in code 1 situations ranged from:

 Supporting data on triple zero call answering times are available in table 11A.6.
-Nationally, in 2021-22, 81.3 per cent of calls from triple zero emergency call services were answered by ambulance services communication staff in 10 seconds or less.
-This is a reduction from 90.8 per cent in 2020-21 and is the lowest proportion of calls answered in 10 seconds or less over the ten years of available data (table 11A.6).
+Nationally, in 2022-23, 93.4% of calls from triple zero emergency call services were answered by ambulance services communication staff in 10 seconds or less.
+This is an increase from 82.2% in 2021-22 and is the highest proportion of calls answered in 10 seconds or less over the ten years of available data (table 11A.6).
 These data do not measure the time taken for triple zero calls to be answered by emergency services telecommunication staff prior to re-direction to ambulance services communication staff.